 I was so encouraged to see Marc Nohr interviewed about his flexible working on Campaign as part of the Timewise Power 50.
 He works a four day week and has done for the last two years.
-Crucially, he acknowledges, he has also “become far more productive in that time”.
+Crucially, on productivity, he acknowledges, he has also “become far more productive in that time”.

 There, it’s been said.
 I firmly believe it isn’t a simple ‘more time spent = more productive’ equation.
 In fact, I know it isn’t.
 Certainly for me and, I would wager, for most other people.
 I’ve got seven years’ experience of not working a standard five-day week, in a 19-year career, and I’ve been joined by two colleagues doing the same.
 We’re an incredibly productive business, we’re growing and we’re getting great results.